ocaml/flexdll/README.md

-The `-cygpath` and `-nocygpath` options control whether `flexlink` uses the `cygpath` command or not (default is: no under Msvc, yes underder Cygwin/MinGW/MinGW64 if cygpath can be found in the PATH).
+The `-cygpath` and `-nocygpath` options control whether `flexlink` uses the `cygpath` command or not (default is: no under MSVC, yes under Cygwin/MinGW if cygpath can be found in the PATH).
 When it uses `cygpath`, `flexlink` tries to resolve file names directly and otherwise calls `cygpath -m` (to produce Windows paths from Cygwin paths) if `cygpath` is available in the